China–Kyrgyzstan relations

+China–Kyrgyzstan relations are the bilateral relationship between China and Kyrgyzstan.

+Historical relations

-As of 1996, China–Kyrgyzstan relations were an area of substantial uncertainty for the government in Bishkek.
+As of 1996, relations between Kyrgyzstan and China were an area of substantial uncertainty for the government in Bishkek.
 The free-trade zone in Naryn attracted large numbers of Chinese businesspeople, who came to dominate most of the republic's import and export of small goods.
 Most of this trade is in barter conducted by ethnic Kyrgyz or Kazakhs who are Chinese citizens.
-The Kyrgyzstani government had expressed alarm over the numbers of Chinese who were moving into Naryn and other parts of Kyrgyzstan, but no preventive measures had been taken as of 1996.
+The Kyrgyz government had expressed alarm over the numbers of Chinese who were moving into Naryn and other parts of Kyrgyzstan, but no preventive measures had been taken as of 1996.

+Kyrgyzstan President Sadyr Japarov has a favorable view of China.
+Japarov states that relations between the two countries are the strongest they have ever been.